-- 1. Granted proposed development plans for programmes can now progress to full development phase. - 2.
-Further Information Required in order to progress to full development further information is required.
-The programme development application phase 1 must be re-submitted giving details in the areas sought. - 3.
-Refused it is deemed that the proposal is not suitable for progression to full development at this time.
+- 1. Granted proposed development plans for programmes can now progress to full development phase - Further Information Required in order to progress to full development further information is required.
+The programme development application - phase 1 - must be re-submitted giving details in the areas sought - 3.
+Refused it is deemed that the proposal is not suitable for progression to full development at this time

-Phase 2 commences when a programme development application - phase 1 - is granted and a programme development application- phase 2 is developed by the programme development committee for submission to the College Director.
+Phase 2 commences when a programme development application - phase 1, is granted and a programme development application - phase 2 is developed by the Education & Learner Experience Committee for submission to the College Director.